agnes-zdonek/climate-change/README.md

-# Modelisation of climate change 🌀 🌏
+# Modelisation of climate change and its consequences🌀 🌏
 #### This project is a simulation of climate change, CO2 dispersion and outside factors.
 ##### Technologies Used: Java, Object oriented programming, Git
 ##### Functions are commented on in -